Peace and Truce of God: Popular Participation

 After a lull in the first two decades of the eleventh century, the movement spread to the north of France with the support of king Robert II of France (reigned 996–1031).
 There, the high nobility sponsored Peace assemblies throughout Flanders, Burgundy, Champagne, Normandy, the Amiénois, and Berry.
 The oaths to keep the peace sworn by nobles spread in time to the villagers themselves; heads of households meeting communally would ritually swear to uphold the common peace.

 The tenth-century foundation of the Cluny Abbey in Burgundy aided the development of the Peace of God.
 Cluny was independent of any secular authority, subject to the Papacy alone, and while all church territory was inviolate, Cluny's territory extended far beyond its own boundaries.
 A piece of land 30 km in diameter was considered to be part of Cluny itself, and any smaller monastery that allied itself with Cluny was granted the same protection from violence.
 A Peace of God council gave this grant in Anse in 994.
 The monastery was also immune from excommunications, interdicts, and anathemas, which would normally affect an entire region.
 Fleury Abbey was granted similar protection.
 Many Cluniac monks came from the same knightly class whose violence they were trying to stop.

 The movement was not very effective.
-However it set a precedent that would be followed by other successful popular movements to control nobles' violence such as medieval communes and the Crusades.
+However it set a precedent that would be followed by other successful popular movements to control nobles' violence such as medieval communes.

-The phrase "Peace of God" also occurs as a general term that means "under the protection of the Church", used in multiple contexts in medieval society.
-For example, pilgrims who travelled on Crusade did so under the "peace of God" i.e. under the protection of the Church.
-This general usage of the term does not always relate to the Peace and Truce of God movement.
+The phrase "Peace of God" also occurs as a general term meaning "under the protection of the Church" and was used in various contexts in medieval society.
+Pilgrims traveling on crusades, for example, did so under the "peace of God," that is, under the protection of the Church.
+This general use of the term does not always refer to the "Peace and Truce of God" movement.